-Name of leadership Structure End of Nomination Period Election/Caucus date Announcement of Election Election Validation Period Election complaints period Prim Committee 23 rd July 2 nd August 2 nd August 5 th August 10 th August Military Academy Societies Council 24 th July 3 rd August 3 rd August 6 th August 11 th August Academic Affairs Council 25 th July 4 th August 4 th August 7 th August 12 th August Tygerberg SRC 29 th July 8 th August 8 th August 11 th August 16 th August Senior Prim Committee 22 nd July 1 st August 1 st August 4 th August 8 th August
+Name of leadership Structure End of Nomination Period Election/Caucus date Announcement of Election Election Validation Period Election complaints period Prim Committee 23 rd July 2 nd August 2 nd August 5 th August 10 th August Military Academy 6.11.11 Societies Council 24 th July 3 rd August 3 rd August 6 th August 11 th August Academic Affairs Council 25 th July 4 th August 4 th August 7 th August 12 th August Tygerberg Student Council Senior Prim Committee 22 nd July 1 st August 1 st August 4 th August 8 th August

-- A) The nomination period is based on the election dates by the respective structure.
-It is set to end 10 days before the election date. - B) The announcement date is set by the Electoral Commission, it is set to be on the same day as the election caucus. - c) The election validation period is set to be 3 calendar days after the announcement.
+- A) The nomination period indicated above is a prospective deadline which is based on the election dates of the respective structure.
+It is set to be 10 days before the election date.
+Each structure may set a nomination deadline earlier than the date indicated but may not conclude their nomination periods on any date after. - B) The announcement date is set by the Electoral Commission, it is set to be on the same day as the election caucus. - c) The election validation period is set to be 3 calendar days after the announcement.
 The indicated date is the end of the period. - D) The election complaints period is set to be 5 university days after the announcement.
 The indicated date is the end of the period.